wuwanahq/wuwana2/README.md

 Simple business directory project used for https://wuwana.com

 Targeted browsers on desktop and mobile:
-Mozilla Firefox 48+, Google Chrome 49+, Samsung Internet 5+, Microsoft Edge and Apple Safari 10+
+Mozilla Firefox 48+, Google Chrome 49+, Samsung Internet 5+, Apple Safari 10+, Microsoft Edge and Internet Explorer 11

 ## How to test locally